2023 UEFA Women's Under-19 EURO final tournament: All the fixtures and results | Women's Under-19

 Vigdís Kristjánsdóttir's header kept Iceland in semi-final contention as they sunk Czechia, while Airine Fontaine and Louna Ribadeira's goals helped France beat Spain to go top of the section.

-The final will take place at the Den Dreef Stadium in Leuven at 17:30 CET on Sunday.
+The final will take place at Den Dreef Stadium in Leuven at 17:30 CET on Sunday.